douglaskataki/oscp-report-notes/README.md

 I created a template for note taking for each Independent Challenges and Active Directory Set.

-And maybe provide a cheatsheet to use with the exam.
+And maybe provide a cheat sheet to use with the exam.